We AFFIRM that marriage is a gift of God through which Christians make a covenant with one another and with God in a service of worship.

 As in all Christian marriages, God is praised, Gospel values are expressed.
 Scripture is read and proclaimed in some form; witnesses in the legal sense are acknowledged, as well as the presence and support of family, guests, and congregation, and promises are made between the couple and before God.

-Your friends and family play a big role in helping you celebrate your marriage.
 We, at CSMC, encourage family members and friends to be involved in the ceremony.
 We recognize that there are many different family configurations in a modern world and are are happy to work with you, the couple, to include children in the ceremony, if you wish.
 Honouring and remembering those who have passed away or are unable to present with us may also be something for you to consider.

 Some couples like to include elements or rituals within their wedding ceremony that reflect the coming together of their families and lives.
 These elements might include the lighting of a unity candle, the blending of coloured sand or something similar, like a handfasting at the vows.
 Please feel free to ask the minister about these rituals and they will provide resources to help you find something that is meaningful to you both.